TRACK CHAIR

 We welcome contributions on design and development methods, technical studies that focus on implementation and development guidelines, case studies with novel interaction modalities including platforms (mobile, AR-VR-MR) and/or controllers, user experience (UX) approaches, user interface (UI) techniques, analysis for socio-cultural context of games for impact, demographics and persona studies, and ethical studies for the aforementioned research fields.

-Aslihan Tece Bayrak
+Aslihan Tece Bayrak (Primary Contact)

 Media Design School